nlopez59/MortgageWorkspace/readme.md

 |-----------|---------
 | SYSIN     | Input linked control cards (optional)
 | SYSLIN    | Input Object deck from the compile step
+| SYSLIB    | Input Load PDS to include statically called application programs or subsystem APIs
 | SYSLMOD   | Output load module member of a Load PDS and used for Deployment
 | SYSPRINT  | Output linkedit log

 _Side Notes_
+- Notice that the linkedit method does not include a 'TASKLIB' DD statement.
+In this case, the operating system looks for the program in a special cache called the linklist that contains the DSNs of frequently used PDSs.
+This is similar to how a Unix PATH environment variable works when the system searches for executable programs.

 - There are 2 basic PDS types; source and load:
   - In dbb-zappbuild, source PDSs for program members, DBRMs, and object decks are allocated (created) with the attributes ```srcOptions=dsorg(PO) recfm(F) lrecl(80) ```
   - Load uses ```loadOptions=dsorg(PO) recfm(U)   blksize(32760) ```